openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 ![Login to your rig](../../Images/Edison/Rig_login_time.png)

-* Enter these three lines, one-at-a-time (the first line will run fast, and the second line will take several minutes to complete)
+* Enter these two lines, one-at-a-time (the first line will run fast, and the second line will take several minutes to complete)

 `dpkg -P nodejs nodejs-dev`